sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

  2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>

+ 3. Your VSTS account  needs to be linked to a valid Azure subscription.
+Here's how you can <a href="https://docs.microsoft.com/en-us/vsts/billing/set-up-billing-for-your-account-vs#link-an-azure-subscription-to-your-vsts-account-for-billing" target=_blank>link</a>.

  ## Setting Up the VSTS Project

-1. Use <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank">VSTS Demo Data Generator</a> to provision a PHP project on your VSTS account.
+1. Use <a href="https://vstsdemobuildersite.azurewebsites.net/?name=PHP" target="_blank">VSTS Demo Data Generator</a> to provision the PHP project on your VSTS account.

    <img src="images/vstsdemogen.png">